akselele/BetterMessengerTT/README.md

 It's not stable and it can bug out when you change chats.
 Just reload the page (a few times).

-Also: it only recognizes the emotes solely; e.g. "KEKW" will work, but "KEKW moment" will not.
+Also: it only recognizes emotes when they are sent alone; e.g. "KEKW" will work, but "KEKW moment" will not.

 Only three emotes added at the moment, these are KEKW; OMEGALUL and POGGERS.
 These aren't saved locally on your computer but are rendered through a link from [frankerfacez](https://cdn.frankerfacez.com).